 Children's Environmental Wall

 In the fall of 1997, as the funding for the construction of the Environmental Interpretive Center was being completed, Ford Motor Company sponsored the development of the Children’s Tile Wall Project modeled after a similar project at the Kansas City Zoo.
-Conceptually, the tile wall was to consist of hundreds of ceramic tiles designed and painted by children and their parents who had attended one of the educational school programs in the Environmental Study Area.
-Their experiences were then artistically expressed on ceramic tiles to be placed along the exterior wall next to the main entrance of the Center.
+Conceptually, the tile wall was to consist of hundreds of ceramic tiles designed and painted by children and their parents who had attended educational school programs in the Environmental Study Area.
+They were asked to artistically express their experiences on ceramic tiles, which were then placed along the exterior wall next to the main entrance of the Center.

-The creative process for tile wall participants began with an exploratory walk in our 300+ acre Environmental Study Area.
-During this walk the program leader would stop and point out specific details of natural features found along the trail and asked everyone to look closely to generate an idea of the detail that should go into their tile.
-Several stops would be made along the trails and participants were allowed ample time to sketch something that they observed.
+EIC Children's Tile Wall The creative process for tile wall participants began with an exploratory walk in our 120+ acre Environmental Study Area.
+During this walk the program leader would stop and point out specific details of natural features found along the trail and ask everyone to take a close look at details that should go into their tile.
+Several stops would be made along the trails and participants were allowed ample time to sketch what they observed.
 Every effort was made to focus the participants on details of discoveries and not on the landscape as a whole.

 After the walk outdoors, the group would go back to a classroom where they would select their image and transpose it with pencil to the surface of a tile.
 They would then use colored glazes to paint their image.
-The finished product would often be a surprise to everyone as the wet glazes were often very different colors than the finished product would reflect.
-Each tile was numbered on its back, and the name and age of the artist, the date, and the name of the artist’s school were recorded and stored in a database.
 The tiles were delivered to Greenfield Village for application of a clear over-glaze and subsequent firing in their kilns.

 On your next visit to the Center, please take a few moments and experience, as in nature, the diverse and wondrous creations on display on the Ford Children’s Tile Wall.